ProfessionalCSharp/ProfessionalCSharp2021/README.md

 The console app samples can be used on Windows, Linux, or Mac.
 Here is the installation procedure for .NET: [.NET](https://dotnet.microsoft.comt)

 If you're using Visual Studio, Version 16.9 or a later version of Visual Studio 2019 is needed.
 With the Visual Studio Installer you need to select this workload to compile most of the code samples: **.NET Core cross-platform development**.
+For working with .NET 6, you should use Visual Studio 2022.

 ASP.NET Core samples need this workload: **ASP.NET and web development**.